The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 Stand at Shibuya Crossing: The Heartbeat of Tokyo’s Urban Energy

-Shibuya Crossing handles up to 3,000 people per light cycle.
+When the lights change, people flow in from every direction at once, and somehow it still feels calm.
 Traffic stops in all directions.
 Pedestrians cross from five or six angles simultaneously.
 No one bumps into anyone.
 No one runs.
 No one shouts.
 The choreography happens instinctively.

 The surrounding Shibuya neighborhood deserves more time: Tower Records for vinyl, Shibuya 109 for fashion, small parks that climb hills into residential areas where the city suddenly goes quiet.
 Late afternoon has the best light for photos.
 Evening brings neon and energy.
 Sunset timing works particularly well when the sky shifts from blue to orange, and the city's lights come on, one by one.